SketchUp/testup-2/README.md

 ## Troubleshooting

-### MiniTest
+### Minitest

-If you should get errors that relate to failing to install MiniTest then you can attempt to install manually from a backup copy in this GitHub repository:
+If you should get errors that relate to failing to install Minitest then you can attempt to install manually from a backup copy in this GitHub repository:

 ```ruby